 The day culminated with author, actress and comedian Ali Wentworth, who made the room of 300 people laugh with humorous insights about her own experience with depression and psychiatric treatment.
 She was honored with the 2018 HOPE Award for Depression Advocacy.

 Master of Ceremonies Chuck Scarborough began the event on a more somber note with a review of the year’s headlines in mental health, including the tragic suicides of Anthony Bourdain and Kate Spade.
-He reminded the audience that depression and suicide are on the rise, and that HDRF’s mission to find new and better treatments for depression is more urgent now than ever.
+He reminded the audience that depression and suicide are on the rise, and that HDRF’s mission to find new and better treatments for depression is more urgent now than ever, check a great blog post for more information.

 He explained that his extensive brain research indicates that well-being is a skill we can develop by focusing on four components: awareness/attention, connection, insight and sense of purpose.
 He said that a wandering mind is an unhappy mind, and pointed out that in modern life, the average adult’s mind wanders 47% of the time.
 This sent a titter of nervous laughter through the audience.